ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-tooltips/index.md

 }
 ```

-This limits the styling changes to this chart instance alone (or instances that use the same `tooltipClass`).
+This limits the styling changes to this chart instance alone (or instances that use the same tooltip class).
 We could style the title element and the container element in the same manner.

 Note that your styles don't override the default tooltip styles but complement them.